← Back to our Blog

 Recommended Action

-To better understand the impact of these changes, we recommend clients have their return prepared as early as possible, file electronically, and have refunds directly deposited.
-This normally results in receiving a refund within 21 days.
-This approach will let clients know where they stand and adjust their budget if their refund falls short of expectations.
+To better understand the impact of these changes, we recommend clients have their tax year 2022 return prepared as early as possible, file electronically, and have refunds directly deposited.